 The cardiologist’s diagnosis: supraventricular tachycardia (SVT), a condition where faulty electrical connections in the heart cause it to occasionally beat very rapidly.
-Kelso underwent a successful heart procedure which removed the extra, problematic electrical pathways in her heart.
+Taylor underwent a successful heart procedure which removed the extra, problematic electrical pathways in her heart.
 But the daily medication required to keep her heart rate regular made athletic participation impossible.

-“I had worked really hard my entire life athletically,” Kelso says.
+“I had worked really hard my entire life athletically,” Taylor says.
 “That was my passion.
 I didn’t necessarily struggle with ‘What’s wrong with me?’ but ‘I’m so upset that all this hard work is stopping abruptly.’
 I didn’t want to have to give that up.”

 She began to ask deep questions: “Why is this happening to me?
 Where is God?
 What is he doing in my life?”
 “It was a test of patience, for sure,” she says.
 “I was like, ‘Okay, how is God going to use this?’”